Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Method

 First, we perform a DFT on the feature maps $\mathrm{X}_s$ that exist in the spatial domain to obtain the feature maps in the frequency domain denoted by $\mathrm{X}_{\omega}$ as shown by \cref{eqn:upsampling:DFT}.

-Since in \cref{eqn:downsampling:concat} we concatenated four feature maps at a time, now we calculate $\Bar{\mathrm{X}}_{\omega}$, in which replace a set of four feature maps from $\mathrm{X}_{\omega}$ with average over those four feature maps along the channel dimension.
+Since, during the downsampling step we concatenated four feature maps at a time, as shown in \cref{eqn:downsampling:concat}, now we calculate $\Bar{\mathrm{X}}_{\omega}$, in which replace a set of four feature maps from $\mathrm{X}_{\omega}$ with average over those four feature maps along the channel dimension.
 This is shown by \cref{eqn:upsampling:avg_four},

 Please note ${\mathrm{X}}_{\omega}$ contains both low-frequency and high-frequency information, but since during downsampling, we focus on learning low-frequency information, ${\mathrm{X}}_{\omega}$ contains more low-frequency information and by extension same is true for $\Bar{\mathrm{X}}_{\omega}$.
+Thus, effectively resulting in \cref{eqn:upsampling:DFT} and \cref{eqn:upsampling:avg_four} together representing a low-pass filter.